CurtisNewbie/remotepty/README.md

 # remotepty

-Very very basic client-side pty library written in Python.
-Similar to xterm.js (not really), but instead, a real terminal is used.
+Very basic client-side pty library written in Python.
+It was originally written to communicate with the remote server terminal using websocket.
+The default emulated terminal was implemented using xterm.js that runs in a browser, but I prefer a real terminal to a web browser, I just wrote one for myself.

 Few adjustments are needed for the three functions below, these are used to build websocket messages.
-It's not guaranteed that it will work out of box (works for me), but at least it can be a starting point for you.
+It's not guaranteed to work out of box, but at least it can be a starting point for you.

 ```sh
 pip install websockets